 Medical payments coverage

-Make sure the deductibles and coverage amounts are consistent across the quotes you’re comparing.
+Make sure the coverage options, coverage limits and deductibles are consistent across all quotes.
 If they’re different, you won’t be able to do an apples-to-apples cost comparison.

 Generally, insurance policies with higher deductibles have lower premiums and vice versa.
 If you’re considering a policy with a lower premium and a higher deductible, make sure you can cover the deductible without experiencing financial hardship if you need to file a claim.